-Katie is a a mom to two little ones, E (almost 4) and Ev (21 months) and a licensed and credentialed pediatric speech-language pathologist (when she finds the time).
+Katie is a a mom to three little ones (ages 5, 3, and 6 months) and a licensed and credentialed pediatric speech-language pathologist (when she finds the time).
 She blogs over at Playing With Words 365, sharing information about speech and language development, intervention strategies, therapy ideas and tips, and shares a little about her family and their life too.
 You can follow along on Facebook or Pinterest for more speech and language ideas and tips.

 Leave a Comment